Custom Components for Shopify App Blocks

 The product value is not serialized into an HTML attribute, so observedAttributes() is not needed for normal Product Card Builder custom components.

-Configured product metafields are passed as product.metafields in the order configured in the builder.
+Configured Product metafields are passed as product.metafields in the order configured for the Custom component.
 A metafield entry can be missing when Shopify has no value for the product, so guard optional fields.

 Search, collection, and recommendation cards can provide slightly different product shapes.
 Custom components should treat optional fields as optional, especially variant, image, rating, and metafield data.